kvn-31/twn_devops-bootcamp/demo_projects/16_prometheus-demo/README.md

 - `kubectl port-forward service/monitoring-kube-prometheus-prometheus 9090:9090 -n monitoring &` to access Prometheus UI
 - `kubectl port-forward service/monitoring-grafana 8080:80 -n monitoring &` to access Grafana UI (default credentials: admin/prom-operator)
 - `kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm` to add a pod which will
-- to test the visualization etc under load it is an option to run the following
+- to test the visualization under load it is an option to run the following
   - `kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm`
   - `vi test.sh` and add the following to curl the loadbalancer
     ```bash